NilFoundation/zkLLVM/gitbook-docs/circuit-development/compiler-extensions.md

 #### Bit decomposition:

 * Input: pointer to ouptut  data, number of bits to compose, one `pallas` field element and bit order mode (MSB or LSB).
-* Ourput: no output, result is being written to the pointer.
+* Output: no output, result is being written to the pointer.

 Code example is below.
 Bits are composed in MSB (most significant bit) order and stored in pallas elements for circuit efficiency.